eamonnk/appinfra/Modules/M01-Infrastructure and Configuration Azure Tools/L01-Infrastructure as Code and Configuration Management/10-Technical Debt.md

 - Manual updates or configurations not implemented using infrastructure or configuration as code methodologies, such as version control
 - Changes made 'on-the-fly', or directly to an application, without using DevOps methodologies
 - Switching to technologies or versions not accounted for in your development process
+- Updates to platform or services that you were not aware of or have not accounted for.

+#### Consider the following:
+- Question?
+Can Azure Resource Manager templates contain technical debt?

+- Answer: Yes.
+Azure resource Manage templates deploy and configure resources in Azure.
+Azure is a cloud based platform and is continually changing and evolving.
+When deploying resources using templates, you frequently need to retrieve information about the resource providers and types.
+As a resource provider enables new features, it releases a new version of the REST API.
+As such components within your resource manager templates which rely on API versions to provision and configure resources may need periodic updating.

+    A solution to address this could be to validate API versions in your templates to ensure they are current and not deprecated, as part of your general work development work.

-### How to deal with Technical Debt
+### How to manage technical debt

-Technical debt is not necessarily something to be eliminated, rather it needs to be properly planned for and managed effectively.
-The following are considerations for managing technical debt.
+Technical debt is not necessarily eliminated, rather it is managed.
+Some considerations when managing technical debt include:

-- Try to understand, locate and identify the technical debt within the code.
+- Understanding and identifying the debt and where in the code it is located.
-- Evaluate remediation costs and non-remediation costs.
+- Evaluating the costs of remediation and non-remediation.
 Fixing technical debt has a cost.
-Not fixing it also has a cost.
-The latter costs may be greater, and more complex to evaluate.
+But not fixing it also has a cost, which may be larger and complex to evaluate.
+- Putting policies in place that focus on preventing debt from becoming worse, and managing it down.
+This may include:
-- Implement policies that avoid building up unnecessary technical debt, and that push debt down.
-For example, create policies to prohibit manual configurations or require periodic updates to Azure Resource Manager Templates, for new API versions, as part of your development process.
+	- Allowing for periodic updates to Microsoft Azure Resource Manager templates for new API versions as part of your general development work.
+	- Ensuring that no manual configurations are allowed.
-- Foster an environment where developers are encouraged to tackle technical debt as part of their day-to-day work.
-This avoids positing technical debt as a hugely overwhelming, time-consuming or tiresome 'chore'.
+- Exposing developers in a non-overwhelming way to the debt required to meet the policies, so they can regard it as a natural part of their day-to-day development process and not as a time-consuming and tiresome chore.
-- Track technical debt over time to ensure that it trends in the right direction and meets your defined policies.
+- Tracking debt over time to ensure that it’s trending in the right direction and meeting defined policies.
-- Remediate technical debt as efficiently and automatically as possible.
+- Remediating debt as efficiently and automatically as possible.
-- Prioritize technical debt along with new application features and desired functionality.
+- Prioritizing debt along with new application features and desired functionality.

-> :information_source: A good first step towards dealing with technical debt is to try to quantify it.
-This can be done using such tools as [SonarQube](https://www.sonarqube.org/).
+> **Note**: A first step when working with technical debt is to try to quantify it.
+You can do this using a tool such as<a href="https://www.sonarqube.org/" target="_blank"><span style="color: #0066cc;" color="#0066cc"> SonarQube</span></a>.